dustinpfister/blog_posts/_posts/js-javascript-example-percent-module.md

 layout: post
 categories: js
 id: 749
-updated: 2020-11-26 06:59:57
+updated: 2021-04-02 13:21:22
-version: 1.14
+version: 1.15
 ---

-I think it might be a good idea to work out some more basic javaScript examples that might lead to useful modules that I might use in an actual project or two.
+I think it might be a good idea to work out some more basic [javaScript examples](/2021/04/02/js-javascript-example/) that might lead to useful modules that I might use in an actual project or two.
 One thing that seems to come up a lot for me when working on projects is dealing with what I would often call a [percent value](https://thisinterestsme.com/calculate-percent-javascript/), or a value that can often be expressed as a percent value.
 That is having a method that will return a number between 0 and 100, or between 0 and 1 which could be multiplied by 100 or any other number for that matter.

 There is having a simple percent method that will take two arguments one would be a [numerator](https://simple.wikipedia.org/wiki/Numerator) and another a [denominator](https://simple.wikipedia.org/wiki/Denominator) and the returned result will be a number between 0 and 1.
 So this can be thought of as a kind of [normalization](https://en.wikipedia.org/wiki/Normalization_%28statistics%29) in the sense that any two set of numbers will be a value between 0 and 1 so that they can be compared to each other.
 However there are all kinds of ways that one could go about making such a function other than just divining the numerator over the denominator.